 Batman and Superman take a selfie for a variant cover

-Discerning Cross-Selling: As readers evolve into fans they realize that buying one series doesn’t provide closure.
-Comic books are enriched with years of back-story, innuendos and plot twists.
-It’s at this point that publishers, writers and artists, i.e., founders, collaborate on which narrative best resonates to the whole story or on conceiving of a sister comic.
-At this stage of fanfare founders distinguish which models to commit to while introducing “sensible” directions that mirror social and cultural change.
+Discerning Cross-Selling: As readers evolve into fans, they realize that buying one series doesn’t provide closure.
+Comic books are enriched with years of back-story, innuendos, and plot twists.
+It’s at this point that publishers, writers, and artists, i.e., founders, collaborate on which narrative best resonates with the whole story or on conceiving of a sister comic.
+At this stage of fanfare, founders distinguish which models to commit to while introducing “sensible” directions that mirror social and cultural change.

 Application: Most managers cross-sell to every customer.
 And sure, higher sales volume means more profits.
 It’s without question that cross-selling is profitable in the aggregate.
 However, marketers that indiscriminately encourage all customers to buy more are making a costly mistake.
 Huh!
 What’s that?